Cerium compounds: Cerium(IV) complexes

-The compound ceric ammonium nitrate ("CAN") (NH_{4})_{2}[Ce(NO3)6] is the most common cerium compound encountered in the laboratory.
+The compound ceric ammonium nitrate ("CAN") (NH4)2[Ce(NO3)6] is the most common cerium compound encountered in the laboratory.
 The six nitrate ligands bind as bidentate ligands.
-The complex [Ce(NO3)6](2-) is 12-coordinate, a high coordination number which emphasizes the large size of the Ce^{4+} ion.
+The complex [Ce(NO3)6](2-) is 12-coordinate, a high coordination number which emphasizes the large size of the Ce(4+) ion.
 CAN is popular oxidant in organic synthesis, both as a stoichiometric reagent and as a catalyst.
 It is inexpensive, easily handled.
 It operates by one-electron redox.
 Cerium nitrates also form 4:3 and 1:1 complexes with 18-crown-6 (the ratio referring to that between cerium and the crown ether).

 Classically CAN is a primary standard for quantitative analysis.
 Cerium(IV) salts, especially cerium(IV) sulfate, are often used as standard reagents for volumetric analysis in cerimetric titrations.

 A white LED in operation: the diode produces monochromatic blue light but the Ce:YAG phosphor converts some of it into yellow light, with the combination perceived as white by the eye.

 Cerium(III) and terbium(III) have ultraviolet absorption bands of relatively high intensity compared with the other lanthanides, as their configurations (one electron more than an empty or half-filled f-subshell respectively) make it easier for the extra f electron to undergo f→d transitions instead of the forbidden f→f transitions of the other lanthanides.
 Cerium(III) sulfate is one of the few salts whose solubility in water decreases with rising temperature.